ChristopherBilg/ri2p/README.md

 ## CI/CD Information

 GitHub is the central CI/CD platform for the ri2p project.
-CI/CD will occur only when modifications are made (pushes / merges) to the **master** branch.
+CI/CD will occur only when modifications are made (pull-requests) to the **master** branch.

 ## Additional Important Information